Game Effects

 Touch

-Touch effects are delivered by touch (while following the Physical Contact rules between players) and are limited to healing, curative, and other positive effects.
+Touch effects are delivered by touch (while following the Physical Contact rules between players) and are limited to healing and other positive effects.
 All Enchantment type spells are Touch delivered.
 Due to their beneficial nature, they bypass all standard magical protections.
 A character receiving a Touch Enchantment spell who has a Ward or Resist against the Source being used for the Enchantment does not loose that magical defensive.

 In general, no other defenses will prevent a Touch attack, though a character with an appropriate Resist could Resist the effect, if so desired.